CityOfPhiladelphia/ais/docs/APIUSAGE.md

 ## <a name="Response Structure & Metadata"></a>Response Structure & Metadata

-There are currently two distinct json response formats representing address and intersection responses.
+There are currently two distinct json response formats representing address and intersection response objects.

-Addresses for all endpoints except */account* are returned in a paginated [GeoJSON](http://geojson.org/geojson-spec.html) [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).
+Responses for all endpoints are returned in a paginated [GeoJSON](http://geojson.org/geojson-spec.html) [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).

 The root of the `FeatureCollection` contains: